30 Famous Landmarks in Peru to Visit

 Machu Picchu is the most iconic Peru landmark that is situated in the Andes Mountains and overlooks the Urubamba River valley.
 It was initially built in the 15th century but later abandoned.

-Today, it is a popular tourist destination that takes around four days to reach on foot.
+Today, it is a popular tourist destination, even for traveling families, and takes around four days to reach on foot.
 It is classed as one of the New Seven Wonders of the World.